1 Jun 2026

 The formation of the Global Alliance

-The world of elite sport is quite small, so when travelling to conferences and talks on these spaces, the group realized that they are all doing the same things, with limited resources and time.
+The world of elite sport is quite small, so when travelling to conferences and talks on these spaces, the group realised that they are all doing the same things, with limited resources and time.
 So the premise of the Alliance is to combine resources and save time across the group.
 After all, as Burden asked, “what’s the point in spending lots of money people don’t have on education resources when it already exists publicly?”
 Whilst bumping into one another, the group organically had conversations on how they can work together to increase efficiencies without crossing boundaries of competition.
 “We are all under-resourced, we’re overstretched in terms of the time that we’re wanting to spend in this space,” said Harris.
 “We really wanted to try and allow the people that are working in our sporting organisations to be more proactive.”

 Traditionally seen as rivals, these organisations are now collaborating for the benefit of female athletes across the globe.
 The primary goal is to collaborate on female health initiatives, leveraging each organisation’s expertise and resources.
 This collaboration aims to enhance the health and performance of female athletes by sharing knowledge and best practices across regions.